dagster-io/dagster/docs/sections/learn/guides/solid/solid.md

 Dagster manages the construction of that context and attaches resources (such as a Spark context, a database connection, or a custom API for specific use cases) to it.
 It also provides a first-class facility (modes; see `ModeDefintion`) to switch out the implementation of those resources based on configuration.
 This means one has the means to execute a Solid in the context of, for example, a unit test mode, an integration test mode, and a production mode with multiple configurations within each mode, which leaving the core of the business logic unchanged.

-Please seeing our testing guide for more detail!
-(TODO: link to yet-to-be-written guide)
+Please see our testing guide for more detail.

 ## Relationship to Airflow